 Take an Aspirin or Ibuprofen

-An over-the-counter painkiller may provide temporary relief from the pain.
+- Another type of over-the-counter painkiller may provide temporary relief from the pain.
 As these have some side effects, it’s best to follow the dosage suggestions on the bottle.
 The usual dosage for adults is two tablets every four hours or so, with some exceptions.
-Additionally, if your inner cheeks or gums feel inflamed, some painkillers like ibuprofen contain anti-inflammatories.
+Additionally, if your inner cheeks or gums feel inflamed, some painkillers like ibuprofen can reduce inflammation.

-Braces can aggravate mouth ulcers (canker sores.)
+- Braces can aggravate mouth ulcers (canker sores.)
 You’ll want to treat those as well.
-A salt water gargle can also help heal some of the sores in your mouth that are caused by wearing braces.
+A warm salt water gargle can also help heal some of the sores in your mouth that are caused by wearing braces.
 Mix one teaspoon of salt with an eight-ounce glass of warm water, making sure that it’s completely mixed and that the salt has dissolved into the water.
-Swish it around the mouth and gargle with it a couple of times a day.
+Swish warm salt water around the mouth and gargle with it a couple of times a day.

 Use Your Orthodontic Wax